pytorch/rfcs/PyTorch-Sparse-Roadmap.md

                   device=None, requires_grad=False)       -> Tensor
 ```

-where `indices` would be a list of two lists (e.g., `row_index` & `col_index`
+where `indices` would be a list of two lists (e.g., `RO` & `CO`
-from the example before) and `values` would be a tensor containing the
+from the description of CSR format above) and `values` would be a tensor
-corresponding nonzero entries of the sparse tensor.
+containing the corresponding (presumably) nonzero entries of the sparse
+tensor.
+This is sufficiently general to account for tensors of rank `d>2`,
+thereby enabling batches of sparse matrices.
+It should also be acceptable
+for `values` to contain tensors (of fixed dimensions) rather than scalars.

 The basic outline, then, is as follows: